Q. May I come on a Tour?

 Q. I am nervous about leaving my baby.
 How do you handle transitions?

 A. We understand that starting a new school can be a difficult transition for you and your child.
 Whenever possible, we encourage a gradual transition, where you and your child visit together as often as possible, gradually increasing the length of your stay.
+A minimum of two classroom visits with a parent, guardian or trusted adult are required for each new child prior to their first day, and additional visits are strongly encouraged.
 Plan to spend a few extra minutes visiting and settling your child in during drop-off during your child’s first few days.
-You can provide a family photo for us to display in the classroom, or we can take one for you.
-Most rooms have a one-way mirror so you can observe your child from the hallway.
-Each classroom has a direct phone line, and while nap-time is typically the best time to call, you are welcome to call as often as needed.
+Please provide a family photo for us to display in the classroom.
+Some classrooms have a one-way mirror so you can observe your child from the hallway.
+Each classroom has it’s own phone, and while nap-time is typically the best time to call, you are welcome to call as often as needed.
 We fully support breastfeeding and welcome moms to join us at any time to nurse in our quiet family room.
 We have an Open-Door policy, and that means you can pop in any time you want, unannounced, to visit or check on your child.
 If you’re in the neighborhood at lunch, feel free to join your child’s class for a meal.
 Your child’s Head Teacher is happy to share additional transition ideas with you … just ask!
 We’d like to make this transition smooth and successful for you and your child.

 Q. Do I need to provide diapers and wipes for my baby?

 A. Yes, families are responsible for providing diapers and wipes for their children.
 We are willing and able to use cloth diapers provided by the family.
-If this is something you are interested in, please speak to the classroom staff to make arrangements.
+If this is something you are interested in, please speak to the Director for more information.

 Q. What does Applewood mean by “family focused”?